cssconf/blog-content/2015/2015-09-11_horia-dragomir-and-zoe-gillenwater/2015-09-11_horia-dragomir-and-zoe-gillenwater.md

 tagline:          'Horia Dragomir and Zoe Gillenwater'
 description:      'Horia Dragomir and Zoe Gillenwater join the CSSconf EU line-up'
 keywords:         Speakers, CSSconf, Berlin, conference, CSS, talks, Horia, Dragomir, Zoe, Gillenwater
-excerpt:          'We're thrilled to announce the final two speakers who will complete our 2015 line-up Horia Dragomir and Zoe Gillenwater'
+excerpt:          'We are thrilled to announce the final two speakers who will complete our 2015 line-up Horia Dragomir and Zoe Gillenwater'
 ---

 We're really pleased to announce that our 2015 is now _almost_ complete as we welcome another two speakers on stage at CSSconf EU: <a href="https://twitter.com/hdragomir" target="_blank">Horia Dragomir</a> and <a href="https://twitter.com/zomigi" target="_blank">Zoe Gillenwater</a>.